api2cart/cs-sdk/docs/ReturnApi.md

             var start = 0;  // int? | This parameter sets the number from which you want to get entities (optional)  (default to 0) var count = 20;  // int? | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 (optional)  (default to 10) var pageCursor = ;  // string? | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) var varParams = id,order_products;  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)  (default to "id,order_products") var exclude = id,order_id;  // string? | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional) var responseFields = {return_code,return_message,pagination,result};  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional) var orderId = 25;  // string? | Defines the order id (optional) var orderIds = 24,25;  // string? | Retrieves return requests specified by order ids (optional) var customerId = 5;  // string? | Retrieves return requests specified by customer id (optional)
+Max allowed count=250 (optional)  (default to 10) var pageCursor = ;  // string? | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) var orderId = 25;  // string? | Defines the order id (optional) var orderIds = 24,25;  // string? | Retrieves return requests specified by order ids (optional) var customerId = 5;  // string? | Retrieves return requests specified by customer id (optional)